 What is the Difference Between LCD and OLED Screens?

-If you need to repair your phone screen you may have been looking into different types of screen replacements.
+If you are looking for a new phone, need to repair your screen, or just want to know what type of screen your phone has you may have been looking into the difference between LCD and OLED screen.
 You’ve probably heard of the acronyms LCD and OLED in TVs before, but what are the differences between LCD and OLED screens and what will be best for your phone?

 What is an LCD screen?